Viewability and Active View

-- Reveal high and low areas of viewability on your site so you can focus on increasing your viewability rate
+- reveal high and low areas of viewability on your site so that you can focus on increasing your viewability rate

-- Help you understand how likely an ad is to be clicked; after all, an ad needs to be viewable to be clicked
+- help you understand how likely an ad unit is to be clicked; after all, an ad needs to be viewable to be clicked